semantickerneldev/.github/profile/README.md

 # Welcome to SemanticKernelDev (semantickernel.dev)

+A learning resource for developers shaping our AI-powered future.

-This is your source for many topics, obviously including Semantic Kernel and AI, but other topics may show up too.
+Obviously there's an emphasis on Semantic Kernel and AI, but other topics may show up too.